jgarcia/jquery_file_upload_sample/README.markdown

       ...
     end

 And there it is, that was easy right?
-Setting the app to do uploads on rails is quite simple with paperclip, to look at the whole sample application take a look at it here
+Setting the app to do uploads on rails is quite simple with paperclip.